Mikma03/InfoShareacademy_Python_Courses/README.md

 As a result of participating in InfoShare courses about Python those are codes and algorithms done during classes.

-The full range of topics and the entire course can be found on the website:
+The full range of topics and the entire course can be found on the [website](https://www.infoshareacademy.online/):

-The whole thing is divided into three parts:
+The whole things are divided into three parts:

   1. Beginner.
   2. Intermediate.